jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 Map.centerObject(aoi,10);
 ```
 #### 2. Access Sentinel-1 image collection
-In order to access the Sentinel-1 data in GEE you need to search the GEE catalogue of provided data and filter based on the desired aoi and date.
-Therefore you need to define a start and end date and several sensor metadata properties (eg: Instrument mode, orbit pass, etc.).
-Hereby various [sensor specifc parameters](https://developers.google.com/earth-engine/sentinel1) are possible to select.
+For accessing the Sentinel-1 data in GEE search the GEE catalogue of provided data and filter based on the desired aoi and date.
+Define start and end date and various sensor metadata properties (eg: Instrument mode, orbit pass, etc.).
+Check the different [sensor specifc parameters](https://developers.google.com/earth-engine/sentinel1).

 ```java
 // Define a start and end date for the analysis